GilleM/Memory-game/README.md

 ### Project Goals

-- to create a website that is fully responsive on mobiles, laptops, tablets and desktops,
+- to create a website that is fully responsive on mobiles, tablets, laptops and desktops,
-- to make a page with interface design, providing a logical structure which is easy to follow,
+- to make a page with interface design, providing a logical structure which is easy to follow (memory board game in the middle of the page, different toggles that help user to information ("How to play?" button)
-- to write interactive JavaScript code to produce relevant responses to user actions
+- to write interactive JavaScript code to produce relevant responses to user's actions (light-dark mode for index page, flipping and matching the card, card counter (flips), timer, music and various overlays depending of the outcome of the game (win or loss))
 - to understand the code and to possibly implement it in another project
-- to make an interesting, enjoyable page that could be played by children and adults as well
+- to make an interesting, enjoyable page that could be played by children and adults as well and possibly get engaged in some private competition during free time (especially during lock down)

 ### The business goals of this website is: